 The Smart Room Training module is an hour long session in which participants learn how to use this classroom technology.
 They practice using the Smart Board, Smart Notebook software, PowerPoint presentation, as well as using devices such as the Document Camera (ELMO) and the DVD/VHS player.

-The Intermediate Training module consists of four hands-on training sessions on weekdays and two Saturday (3 hour long) sessions.
+The Intermediate Training module consists of four hands-on training sessions on weekdays.
 It covers four topics in the following sequence:

-The Rubrics Training module, consists of two hands-on sessions on weekdays or one session on Saturdays (3 hours long).
+The Rubrics Training module, consists of two hands-on sessions on.
 It covers two topics in the following sequence:

 The Online Workshop